prices/SquadronBuilder/README.md

 ## Goals

-The goal of this project is to create a web interface in PHP and JavaScript that will allow a player to create squadron cards to play the game with.
+The goal of this project is to create a web interface in HTML and JavaScript that will allow a player to create squadron cards to play the game with.
 The squadron cards will be output is SVG format, which Firefox and Chrome will both open natively.
 From there they can be printed.

 ## Requirements
-### Running
-* PHP >= 5.3
-* Web server software (any that can run php)

-### Testing
-* phpunit >= 3.7

-## Installing

-The entire html/ directory needs to go into the web space of the web server.
-It can go in as a subdirectory or as the root directory.
-It will work either way.
+ # A recent web broswer that supports JavaScript

+I was thinking about the project, written in PHP, and realized that PHP was not the right language.
+Using JavaScript worked much better, as a web server is not needed.
+The files can just be opened in a web browser, and everything works.

 ## Testing